Search

 Moreover, the comfort of occupants is compromised.
 Inconsistent temperatures, drafts, and cold spots can become prevalent throughout the building, affecting the liability and satisfaction of its users.
 Additionally, the diminished effectiveness of insulation exacerbates environmental impacts by increasing the carbon footprint associated with excessive energy use.

 Ultimately, ignoring thermal bypass issues undermines the overall sustainability of the building.
-For architects and builders, ensuring that insulation is correctly installed and fully functional is crucial for meeting building standards and regulations and upholding a commitment to energy efficiency and environmental stewardship.
+Architects and builders must ensure proper insulation installation and functionality to meet building standards and regulations, while also upholding a commitment to energy efficiency and environmental stewardship.

 Image 7: 2″ GreenGirt CMH Z-Girts that eliminate thermal bypass with custom-profiled insulation